Double win at Supreme Court elates religious conservatives

-And in Our Lady of Guadalupe School v.
-Morrissey-Berru, also decided 7-2, the court upheld the Trump administration’s allowance for a broad religious or moral exemption from the Obama-era Affordable Care Act’s requirement that employers provide free contraception.
+And in Little Sisters of the Poor v.
+Commonwealth of Pennsylvania, also decided 7-2, the court upheld the Trump administration’s allowance for a broad religious or moral exemption from the Obama-era Affordable Care Act’s requirement that employers provide free contraception.
 Opponents say the decision could leave more than 70,000 women without it.

 Vice President Mike Pence reflected the victorious mood on the religious right with a politically tinged tweet underscoring the centrality of President Donald Trump’s courtship of conservative, faith-focused voters ahead of November’s election.

-Note: This story was first published on July 9, 2020 and updated July 10, 2020.
-It was updated on July 11, 2020 to correct the association of the two Supreme Court cases.
-Our Lady of Guadalupe School v.
-Morrissey-Berru pertained to the employment discrimination and Little Sisters of the Poor v.
-Commonwealth of Pennsylvania pertained to the contraception requirement.
-The case associations were incorrectly reversed in the original story.